kleinbottle/swanlotus/content/blogs/the-wonder-that-is-pi/the-wonder-that-is-pi.md

 ## Web resources

+## Teaser: are of circle half radius multiplied by circumference.
+How?

 ## Appendix: Circumscribed and inscribed polygons of  circle

 Archimedes devised his ingenious _squeeze_ method for computing the upper and lower bounds of the perimeter of a circle by computing instead the perimeters of the polygons that inscribe and circumscribe the circle.
 The approximations become more accurate as the number of sides, $n$, of the polygon is increased.
-[This YouTube presentation](https://www.youtube.com/watch?v=_qdnyw5Eb_Y) might help you understand the algorithm of Archimedes better, but remember that he did not have trigonometry to sid hm.
+[This YouTube presentation](https://www.youtube.com/watch?v=_qdnyw5Eb_Y) might help you understand the algorithm of Archimedes better, but remember that he did not have trigonometry to aid hm.

 ## Feedback